Ursamenux/mrchromebox-website/docs/fwscript.md

     **Requires firmware write-protect disabled:** `YES`

-The Reboot and Power Off options are (hopefully) sufficiently self-explanitory :)
+The Reboot and Power Off options are (hopefully) sufficiently self-explanatory :)

 If running UEFI Full ROM firmware, there will be an additional option to clear the NVRAM.
 This will delete all bootorder entries stored in NVRAM, and they will be created again on the next boot (or next time grub is updated).